Resolution

 kubectl uncordon node_name

-Note: Replace node_name with your value.
+Note: Replace node_name with your node name.

 Delete your worker nodes